I cannot overstate it: We must be smart mental healthcare consumers. Especially when it comes to ADHD medical treatment.

 Learn the basics so you can “Trust but Verify.”
 That is the goal of this ADHD Roller Coaster’s ADHD Medications Guide, Part I and Part II.

+Information on Adult ADHD floods the Internet.
+Yet, it’s still hard to find a solid overview of the medications used to treat it.
+So, I contacted Seattle-based Ted Mandelkorn, M.D..
 Had he updated the excellent handout from a lecture I’d attended years ago?
 Indeed he had.
 Even better: He gave me permission to share it with ADHD Roller Coaster readers.
 The first installment is below.

 An “early adapter” of ADHD expertise and treatment, Dr. Mandelkorn is the parent of a child with ADHD.
 He also has ADHD himself.
 He trained in pediatrics and adolescent medicine, and he was a mental health fellow under Dr. Michael Rothenberg at the University of Washington.
 He has been in practice for 35 years, since 2001 at his clinic, Puget Sound Behavioral Medicine.
+Thank you, Dr. Mandelkorn!

 - WHO SHOULD TAKE MEDICATIONS, AND WHY?

-- WHAT IMPROVEMENT SHOULD BE SEEN?
+- WHAT IMPROVEMENT SHOULD WE SEE?

 - WHO SHOULD PRESCRIBE MEDICATIONS?